 The separation of powers between parliament and the executive was elaborated in a broad way in the constitutions of many of the countries under review.
 However, in the case of India the autonomy of the parliamentary administration is specifically entrenched in Article 98, which ensures the separate and autonomous status of the secretariats of each chamber.
-In doing so, the Article delegates the duty of clarifying the details of governance of the administration to parliamentary rules and regulations, since this constitutional weight may more strongly safeguard the autonomy of the administration from possible changes.
-Although South Africa adopted a Parliamentary Service Act in 1974, it is superseded by the relevant principles enunciated in the Constitution of the country.
+In doing so, the Article delegates the duty of clarifying the details of governance of the administration to parliament itself.
+This is different from relying primarily on parliamentary rules and regulations, since this constitutional weight may more strongly safeguard the autonomy of the administration from possible changes.